 The bathroom is another area than can easily get away from you if you take your eye off the ball for even a moment.
 A couple of days of leaving things on the vanity bench and not wiping the toothpaste spatter off the mirror result in a minor war zone in a very short period of time.

 For me the biggest problem is the floor.
 We live in a dusty area and if I am not careful, in a very short time the floor will collect a fine layer of dust and dirt.
-To prevent this from happening I wipe over the floor every day with a small wad of toilet paper.
-It takes me seconds, I throw it straight into the bin and I don’t have any washing up to do afterwards.
+To prevent this from happening I wipe over the floor every day with microfibre cloth.
+It takes me seconds, I throw it straight into the laundry basket and it just goes in the regular wash with the towels.

 I also spend a couple of seconds putting things back into the cupboard where they belong.
 I am glad the people who built our house didn’t think it would be a good idea to go with the fashion of the time which was to have no doors on the vanity unit.
 Trust me when I tell you that doors can hide a multitude of sins.
 It’s much easier to quickly hide things away than to try and place them neatly in some sort of decorative fashion.

 The biggest tip I can give you about keeping the inside of the house neat and tidy is to make sure you do a little bit often .
 Remember that it is far easier to spend 10-15 minutes putting away the few things that have been left out today, than it is to spend hours putting away the many things that have been left out for weeks.